trishurdzik/trishurdzik.github.io/about.markdown

 show_top_link: true
 ---

 Do you need a specialist in human-centered business solutions with a personal touch?
-Look no further!
-I’ve conducted a wide range of ethnographic research and quantitative analysis for a variety of organizations, including Fortune 300 companies, colleges, a medical practice conglomerate, a medical research organization, small businesses, and start-ups.
+My approach is holistic, considering the broader social, cultural, and economic contexts that influence individual and group behaviors to tailor business solutions that are best for you.
+Our bespoke services begin with a personal consultation.

 For over a decade, I've had the privilege of working with a diverse array of clients, from non-profits and government agencies to private corporations and academic institutions.
 I enjoy meeting the needs of entrepreneurs and start-ups as much as Fortune 300 companies - maybe more!
 Their projects span sectors including healthcare, education, business, and community development.